Kochurovskyi/MultiQuiz/README.md

-# What's Full Stack Quizes?
+# What's Full Stack Quizes (Web APP)?

 The application that personally helps me prepare for interviews.
-Instead of healthy sleep during managerial meetings, you can just play and brush up on your knowledge.
-All the fun is here: https://fullstackquiz.netlify.app/
+Instead of healthy sleep during managerial meetings, you can just play and brush up on your knowledge

 All fun is here: https://fullstackquiz.netlify.app/